SCGScouts/SCGScouts.github.io/README.md

 at the [table of risks](#table-of-risks) under "The risks for us specifically", and the [disclaimer following it](#disclaimer-on-the-above-figures).
 ## The current situation in York

 Since we last updated you, cases have risen significantly, both nationally and in York.
-Very likely, by the time you read this, the symptomatic infection rate in
+As of this week, the symptomatic infection rate in
-York (as modelled by [ZOE/KCL](https://covid.joinzoe.com/data) will have broken 10,000 cases per million.
+York (as modelled by [ZOE/KCL](https://covid.joinzoe.com/data) will have broken 5,000 cases per million.
 This is what the changes since the start of September look
 like:

 ![Graph of infections](g1.png)

 (I think that dip on Thursday is a modelling adjustment, rather than an actual change).

 That looks concerning, but there is some good news.
-Most notably, the rolling average daily growth rate has declined significantly:
+Most notably, the rolling average daily growth rate has declined significantly over the last week or so:

 ![Graph of growth rates](g2.png)

-That corresponds to a drop in R from ~2.4 to ~1.5 over the period shown, and an increase in doubling times from 4 days to 7.
+That corresponds to a drop in R from ~2 to ~1.3 over the period shown, and an increase in doubling times from 4 days to 7.
 That suggests that the measures being taken are being at least partially effective in York (though this does not seem to be the case elsewhere).

 ## The risks for us specifically